-Commissions and other costs associated with an investment transaction, including legal expenses, are included in the cost basis of purchases and deducted from the proceeds of sales.
-The Company makes certain acquisitions on the secondary market which involves making deposits to escrow accounts until certain conditions are met including the underlying private company's right of first refusal.
-If the underlying private company does not exercise its right to first refusal and all other conditions are met, then the funds in the escrow account are delivered to the seller and the account is closed.
-These transactions are reflected on the Statement of Assets and Liabilities as Escrow deposits.
-At September 30, 2012 and December 31, 2011, the Company had \$0 in Escrow deposits.
+Commissions and other costs associated with an investment transaction, including legal expenses not reimbursed by the issuer, are included in the cost basis of purchases and deducted from the proceeds of sales.
+The Company makes certain acquisitions on the secondary markets which may involve making deposits to escrow accounts until certain conditions are met including the underlying private company's right of first refusal.
+If the underlying private company does not exercise or assign its right of first refusal and all other conditions are met, then the funds in the escrow account are delivered to the seller and the account is closed.
+These transactions are reflected on the Consolidated Statement of Assets and Liabilities as Escrow deposits.
+At March 31, 2013 and December 31, 2012, the Company had \$0 in Escrow deposits.